Tour de France & UCI road World Championships

 The mixed team time trial takes place on the Harrogate circuit, on the Sunday of the opening weekend of the Championships.
 It's national teams of three men and three women.
 The men ride the 14-km circuit first, and when the second of them crosses the line, the women set off.
 The final time is taken when the second of the female riders crosses the finish line on West Park.

-This should be a fun and exciting event on the opening weekend of the Championships.
+This should be a fun and exciting event.

 Read about the mixed team time trial at the 2019 UCI Road World Championships.